docknetwork/rify/README.md

 # recipies

-In addition to normal cargo commands like `cargo test` and `cargo check` the `./justfile` defines some scripts which can be useful during develompent.
+In addition to normal cargo commands like `cargo test` and `cargo check` the `./justfile` defines some scripts which can be useful during development.
 For example, `just js-test` will test the javascript bindings to this library.
 See `./justfile` for more.

 # License